dbca-wa/sdis/docs/source/administrators.rst

 Onboard Users
 =========================================
-New SDIS Users must be allocated to a Program and Division by a Superuser.
+New SDIS Users must set a Program in their Profile.

+* See also "Authors > Onboarding a DBCA colleague".
 * Make them visit SDIS once if they are DBCA staff.
 This creates an SDIS profile.
-* Edit their Profile and set the correct Program.
+* Edit their Profile and set the correct Program if they haven't yet.
+* Set special roles (see below) as required through User Groups.

 Onboard Reviewers
 =================